AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 description: Follow this optional procedure for integrating Adobe Commerce Admin user account logins with Adobe IMS.
 exl-id: 518b7c21-e6b3-47d7-81a5-c34fbe0f197c
 ---
-# Configure the Commerce Admin Integration with Adobe IMS
+# Configure the Commerce Admin Integration with Adobe ID

 {{ee-feature}}

-This integration supports Admin users who have an Adobe ID and who want to streamline login to Adobe Commerce and Adobe Business products.
+This integration supports Commerce merchants with Admin users who have an Adobe ID and who want to streamline login to Adobe Commerce and Adobe Business products.
 It is optional and is enabled on a per-instance basis.
 Only Admin user workflows are affected when enabled.

 ## Prerequisites